noele2/Web-Server/README.md

     ------------------Hello message sent-------------------
     +++++++ Waiting for new connection ++++++++

 Now once the TCP connection, was established, the http responses of the web server were also implemented.
-This was done by changing the buffer format to that of http respose as seen
+This was done by changing the buffer format to that of http response.
+To do this, the html files were read and concatenated to the existing response buffers using the string input libraries.

 ![TCP](https://developer.mozilla.org/en-US/docs/Web/HTTP/Messages/httpmsg2.png)

+Now, once the the server code was compiled and run using the commands

+    gcc -o server server.c
+    ./server

+We, could navigate to the *localhost:8080/index.html* (port 8080 for http) to get the appropriate request on the server side as seen below.
+Only the first line is utilized by the server:

     +++++++ Waiting for new connection ++++++++